-The Silurian Period (444 - 419 ma) was the time of the great sea scorpion arthropods.
-Other marine arthropods such as trilobites had existed right across the globe in huge numbers for millions of years - with some possibly even moving up onto dry land - but now the Eurypterids would become the dominant lifeform.
-Originally thought to have been an ancient member of the catfish family it was later identified as belonging to its own unique arthropod order more closely related to scorpions than fish.
+The Silurian Period (444 - 419 mya) was the time of the great sea scorpion arthropods.
+Other marine arthropods such as trilobites had existed right across the globe in huge numbers for millions of years - with some possibly even moving up onto dry land - but now the Eurypterids became the dominant lifeform.

-There continues to be much debate about when and how life moved up onto dry land.
-It was originally thought that the Devonian Period was the time of the great transition and it still appears that this was the period of major colonisation of land by plant and animal life.
+It was once thought that the Devonian Period was the time of the great animal transition onto land and it still appears that this was the period of major colonisation of land by plant and animal life.
 However more evidence keeps on surfacing to indicate that arthropods may have already begun the transition as early as the Silurian period.
-To date, no body fossils exist to verify this but track marks have been discovered that point to some kind of movement on land at this time.
-Also some anatomical features suggest that arthropods such as Eurypterus may have developed dual methods of capturing oxygen from the environment.
+Track marks (ichnofossils) have been discovered that point to some kind of movement across land at this time.
+Some anatomical features also suggest that arthropods such as Eurypterus may have developed dual methods of capturing oxygen from the environment.
 This could indicate an ability to move between water and land.